“The first wealth is health.”

 But after years of social conditioning thinking formal education is the only path to “success,” I made schoolwork my number one priority.

-Investing in an internship during my senior year helped me land a job after graduation.
+Investing in an internship during my senior year in college helped me land a job after graduation.

-Because the job was in the San Francisco Bay Area, California, I moved back home to live with my parents for convenience and increased savings.
+Because the workplace was in the San Francisco Bay Area, California, I moved back home to live with my parents for convenience and increased savings.

-Unconsciously, I was following society’s definition of success defined by having a high-paying job, get the fancy car, own the big house, and get the woman.
+Unconsciously, I was following society’s definition of success defined by having the following:

 It didn’t help that my mom always made delicious yet unhealthy food.